 - Toolpath Centerline is the path the tool will take as it moves along a toolpath.
-The diameter of the tool needs to be taken into consideration to make sure that the tool cuts at the desired
+The tool’s diameter needs to be taken into consideration to ensure that the tool cuts at the desired.

 All of these terms and toolpath types come together in the planning of a 2D machining process.
 Check out the example below for how we might plan out the machining of a simple prismatic part.

 |1||Face||Roughs and finishes to the highest flat surface of part.|

 |4||2D Pocket||Roughs and then finishes the circular pocket.|

 |5||Slot Mill||Mills the arc slots.|

 |6||Circular Pocket Mill||Machines the center through holes.
 Depending on size, a drill could also work here.|

 |7||Chamfer||Uses a 2D contour and chamfer mill to create 45° angle.|

 |8||Fillet||Uses 2D contour and corner round tool to make fillet.|

 |9||Spot Drill||Pre-drills holes to prevent drill drift and to make a chamfer.|